vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ```

 While Vim indentation plugins are just files with Ex commands like any other Vim runtime files, there exist some hoops that facilitate interplay between plugins and the user's configuration.
 Filetype specific indenting is enabled by the `filetype indent on` command (see [`help :filetype-indent-on`][cmd-filetype-indent-on]).
 What this does is load the [`indent.vim`][vim-indent] file, which adds an autocommand that runs `runtime indent/{filetype}.vim` once per buffer for the current filetypes.
 Recall that [`:runtime`][cmd-runtime] sources the file in each directory in the order they are found in [`'runtimepath'`][opt-runtimepath], which on Unix-like systems defaults to something like: `"$HOME/.vim, …, $VIMRUNTIME, …"`.
-Now say that we create a new MATLAB indent plugin in `$HOME/.vim/indent/matlab.vim` to replace the default one found at `$VIMRUNTIME/indent/matlab.vim`, how would Vim know which one to choose?
+Now say that we create a new MATLAB indent plugin in `$HOME/.vim/indent/matlab.vim` to replace the default one found at `$VIMRUNTIME/indent/matlab.vim`.
+How would Vim know which one to choose?

 The answer to that question is that indent plugins are assumed to start off with a so-called *load guard:*